 Instructions to TGah Editor: Insert the following as the 1st paragraph of this subclause:

+Where the generic terms ADDBA Request frame, ADDBA Response frame, and DEL BA frame are used throughout 9.22 in reference to a Block Ack agreement between S1G STAs, the appropriate variant according to this subclause (e.g., NDP ADDBA Request, BAT ADDBA Request, and ADDBA Request etc.) is referenced by the generic term.

 Instructions to TGah Editor: Change the 1st paragraph as follows:

 An originator that intends to use the Block Ack mechanism for the transmission of QoS data frames to an intended recipient should first check whether the intended recipient STA is capable of participating in Block Ack mechanism by discovering and examining its Delayed Block Ack and Immediate Block Ack capability bits.
 If the intended recipient STA is capable of participating, the originator sends an ADDBA Request frame indicating the TID for which the Block Ack is being set up.
 For an ADDBA set up between STAs where one is a non-HT STA, the Block Ack Policy and Buffer Size fields in the ADDBA Request frame are advisory and may be changed by the recipient.
-The Buffer Size field in the ADDBA Request frame is advisory and may be changed by the recipient for an ADDBA set up between HT STAs.
-The block Ack Timeout Value field in the ADDBA Request frame is advisory and may be changed by the recipient for an ADDBA set up between HT STAs.If the intended recipient is capable of participating in an Immediate Block Ack session, the S1G originator shall set the Block Ack Action field value to NDP ADDBA Request, unless another type of Block ACK response frame is required to include information that is not present in the fields of the NDP BlockAck frame, indicating that the recipient STA should use only NDP BlockAck frames during the Block Ack session.
-If the originator is a non-AP STA and the intended recipient is capable of participating in an Immediate Block Ack session and both the originator and the recipient support BAT BA operation, the originator may set the Block Ack Action field value to BAT ADDBA Request, indicating that the originator requests the recipient to use only BAT frames during the Block Ack session.(#74,562)
+The Buffer Size field in the ADDBA Request frame is advisory and may be changed by the recipient for an ADDBA set up between HT STAs and S1G STAs.
+The block Ack Timeout Value field in the ADDBA Request frame is advisory and may be changed by the recipient for an ADDBA set up between HT STAs and S1G STAs.

 Instructions to TGah Editor: Insert immediately after the 1st paragraph:

+If the intended S1G recipient is capable of participating in an HT-Immediate Block Ack session, the S1G originator shall send an NDP ADDBA Request to indicate that it expects only NDP BlockAck frames during the BlockAck session with the following exceptions:

+1) If the S1G originator has the dot11BATImplemented equal to true and the BAT Support subfield in the most recently received S1G Capabilities element from the S1G recipient is 1, then the S1G originator may send a BAT ADDBA Request to indicate that it expects only BAT frames during the Block Ack session.

+2) When any of the conditions below is satisfied then the S1G originator may send an ADDBA Request to indicate that it expects only BlockAck frames during the BlockAck session:

+The value of the Buffer Size field in the ADDBA Request, carried in a >=2MHz PPDU, is greater than 16

+The value of the Buffer Size field of the ADDBA Request, carried in a 1MHz PPDU, is greater than 8

+The dot11AsymmetricBlockAckSupport is true and Asymmetric BA Support field in the most recently received S1G Capabilities element from the S1G recipient is 1.

 Instructions to TGah Editor: Insert this paragraph after the 2nd paragraph:

+When the S1G recipient STA rejects the request it may indicate a status code of 106 (“REJECTED_NDP_BLOCK_ACK_SUGGESTED”) to indicate to the S1G originator that it prefers to generate only NDP BlockAck frames.

 Instructions to TGah Editor: Change the 3rd paragraph as follows:

 When the recipient STA accepts, it indicates the type of Block Ack agreement, the type of BlockAck frames and the number of buffers that it shall allocate for the support of this Block Ack agreement within the ADDBA Response frame.
 Each Block Ack agreement that is established by a STA may have a different buffer allocation.
 If the intended recipient STA rejects the request, then the originator shall not use the Block Ack mechanism.
-When the recipient STA accepts an Immediate Block Ack session, it shall indicate which type of BlockAck frames it will use, by transmitting an NDP ADDBA Response for NDP BlockAck frames, by transmitting a BAT ADDBA Response for BAT frames and by transmitting an ADDBA Response for BlockAck frames.
-The value indicated in the Buffer Size field of the NDP ADDBA Response shall not be greater than the maximum number of MSDUs and A-MSDUs that can be acknowledged with the selected NDP BlockAck frame.
-This value is 8 for NDP BlockAck (1 MHz) frames as described in 8.3.5.1.5 (NDP BlockAck) and 16 for NDP BlockAck (2 MHz) frames as described in 8.3.5.1.5 (NDP BlockAck).
-The value indicated in the Buffer Size field of the BAT ADDBA Response shall not be greater than 32(#560).

 Instructions to TGah Editor: Insert immediately after the 3rd paragraph: